 Sales of our ADSs in the public market, or the perception that these sales could occur, could cause the market price of our ADSs to decline.
-E-House, SINA and Tencent held an aggregate of approximately 86% of our ordinary shares outstanding as of March 31, 2017.
+As of March 31, 2018, we had 135,763,962 ordinary shares outstanding (excluding the 4,205,458 ordinary shares issued to our depositary bank for bulk issuance of ADSs reserved for future issuances upon the exercise or vesting of awards granted under our share incentive plan).
+E-House, SINA and Tencent held an aggregate of approximately 82% of our ordinary shares outstanding as of March 31, 2018.
 The sale or perceived sale of a substantial amount of our ADSs by any of these principal shareholders could adversely affect the prevailing market price for our ADSs.
 Such sales or perceived sales also might make it more difficult for us to sell equity or equity-related securities in the future at a time and price that we deem appropriate.
 In addition, if we pay for our future acquisitions in whole or in part with additionally issued ordinary shares, your ownership interests in our company would be diluted and this, in turn, could have an adverse effect on the price of our ADSs.